voidshine/renoise_tools/README.md

 # renoise_tools
 Tools for Renoise, including the `voidshine pyre` controller for Akai Fire.

-## Warning
+## About

-This is an unfinished hobby project, released unofficially & "as is" in case it will be of use to someone.
+This is an unfinished hobby project, released "as is" in case it will be of use to someone.
 If anyone wants to develop further, add documentation, etc. then please feel free to submit a pull request.

-I'll try to be responsive but do not in general have much time for support.
-I wrote this code a long time ago and even I don't remember all the functions, so the best way to learn how to use the tool is to try things out, watch the Renoise status text, and *read the code*!
+The best way to learn how to use the tool is to try things out, watch the Renoise status text, and read the code!
 The source language is TypeScript so navigation with VS Code should be friendly.

 ## Installation